Probiotics and Acne – A Holistic Approach to Acne Treatment

 • hormonal disorders.

-Due to the fact that many changes occur in the body of a young person, including in the hormonal system, and other factors such as stress or mood swings affect the well-being and functioning of a teenager, it is common to treat acne as a symbol of adolescence.
+Due to the fact that many changes occur in a young person's body, including in the hormonal system, and other factors such as stress and mood swings that affect a teenager's well-being and functioning, acne is commonly considered a symbol of adolescence.

 Cutibacterium Acnes – is it the main “culprit” of acne?

-The most likely pathogen of acne is considered to be the bacterium Cutibacterium acnes.
-It is most common in areas rich in sebum, such as the scalp, face, chest, and back.
+The most likely pathogen of acne is the bacterium Cutibacterium acnes.
+It occurs most often in sebum-rich areas such as the scalp, face, chest, and back.

 It is worth mentioning that the skin microflora consists mainly of bacteria belonging to three types: